 Synchronization among tasks can also be achieved by directly manipulating the states of other tasks instead of using the intertask synchronization and communication functions.
 The functions used to achieve synchronization through control of the states of other tasks are called the task-dependent synchronization functions.

-The task-dependent synchronization functions available in Standard Extension are the task wakeup, task sleep and cancellation of them.
+The task-dependent synchronization functions available in AMP TKSE are the Wakeup task, Sleep task and cancellation of them.